Raznar-Lab/static-serve-metadata/readme.md

-Got it!
-Here's the revised version, emphasizing that the application is a Go-based binary, **not an NPM package**, and avoiding slow Express.js/Node.js hosting for SSR and SEO:

----

 # Custom "Serve" Application for SEO Configuration

 **Tired of managing SEO for your React or single-page applications?** Setting up SEO on modern frameworks like React, Vue, or Angular can often feel overwhelming.
 From creating meta tags to managing structured data, it’s easy to get bogged down in configurations scattered across your codebase.